fivequarters/fusebit.io/src/_blog/_posts/http-imports.md

 You can run `node --experimental-network-imports` and then use import without needing any additional modules when the feature ships.
 This feature is currently available behind a flag in [Node 17.6](https://nodejs.org/dist/v17.6.0) and later versions.

-Here’s a quick guide, with a sample URL, to get you going:
+Here’s a quick guide using a javascript file with an absolute path to a module, to get you going:

 ```javascript
 import fusebitValueProp from "https://msakbar.github.io/fusebitValueProp.js" ;